Radiative GRMHD simulations of puffy accretion discs: Numerical versus analytical models of sub-Eddington accretion: Puffy disc simulations

 Even though the domain is quite large, we are interested only in the innermost initially empty part, where the accreting matter forms the puffy disc.
 The initial torus serves only as a source of matter to feed the disc, and it is not included in the analysis of the disc properties presented here.
 The outer torus is regularly restored to its initial state to maintain stable flow into the inner domain.

-We present the results of four simulations, which are summarised in \autoref{tab:sims}.
-We show time- and azimuth-averaged quantities, and only across the quasi-stable state (up to $r_\mathrm{max}$ for each run) and after an extremely long evolution.
+We present the results of four simulations, which are summarised in \autoref{tab:sims}. {We label the simulations \texttt{S04}, \texttt{S06}, \texttt{S09}, and \texttt{S15} after their approximate mass accretion rates ($\mdot \approx 0.45, 0.58, 0.89$ and $1.5$, respectively).} We show time- and azimuth-averaged quantities, and only across the quasi-stable state (up to $r_\mathrm{max}$ for each run) and after an extremely long evolution.
 Simulation \texttt{S06} was run for $17\,400\, \tg$\footnote{extended by $2\,400\,\tg$ compared to results in \cite{Lancova2019}} long enough to obtain a quasi-steady-state accretion in the inner part $r <r_{\rm max}$.
 It reaches the normalised mass accretion rate $\mdot$ of

 where $\eta = 0.057$ is an efficiency scaling factor for a non-rotating BH.
 For comparison, we show results from simulations of \citet{Sadowski2016} with $\mdot = 0.89$ (\texttt{S09}) and a short, slightly super-Eddington simulation with $\mdot=1.51$ (\texttt{S15}).
 We also included a new simulation for a puffy disc with $\mdot = 0.45$ (\texttt{S04}), which reached a quasi-stable state up to $r_{\max} = 12\,\rg$.
 Unfortunately, even with the higher resolution and more concentrated grid in the equatorial plane, we were not able to obtain a longer quasi-stable solution for such a low mass accretion rate.
 Since the total length of this run is much longer than the thermal instability timescale, we include the result in our analysis, especially focusing on the inner edge of the disc.